SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 Step2: "Stable 2.1.x"  --> "Windows" --> "Conda" --> "Python" --> "Cuda11.8"

-Step3: "Copy the "Run this Command"
+Step3: Open Anaconda Powershell Prompt and Copy the "Run this Command" which is basically this command below and paste it into Anaconda Powershell Prompt.

 --------------------------------------------------------------------------------------------------------
 	conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 --------------------------------------------------------------------------------------------------------

 Step4.
-Open "Anoconda Powershell Prompt"

-Step5: Paste the Command, Enter
+Once that one finishes do the same for the following commands below also.

   (This will take Approx 5mins)